-Coast due to a labor- management dispute was approximately \$1 billion per day for the first five days, rising sharply thereafter.13
+Given the importance of maritime trade to the U.S. and world economies, disruptions to that trade can have immediate and significant economic impacts.
+By one estimate, the cost to the U.S. economy of port closures on the West Coast due to a labor- management dispute was approximately \$1 billion per day for the first five days, rising sharply thereafter.

 The container shipping system is designed for speed and efficiency.
 Transportation services are a critical component of the global, low-inventory (i.e., just-in-time) distribution model that many manufacturers have adopted.
 Most industries in the United States use some imported components from overseas suppliers.
 By bringing parts to a plant just before they are needed for assembly, manufacturers can save money on warehouse space and inventory carrying costs.
 Transport efficiencies permit warehouse requirements to be minimized.
 Lean inventories in turn have contributed to business productivity.
-From 1980 to 2000, according to one study, business logistics costs dropped from 16.1% of U.S. GDP to 10.1%.14
+From 1980 to 2000, according to one study, business logistics costs dropped from 16.1% of U.S. GDP to 10.1%.
+In the contributed to business dropped from 16.1% of U.S. GDP to

-Given the dependence of the United States and the global economy on a highly efficient maritime transportation system, many experts acknowledge that slowing the flow of trade to inspect all inbound containers, or at least a statistically significant random selection would be "economically intolerable."15 Supply chain analysts are concerned that increased security-related delay at seaports could threaten the efficiency gains achieved in inventory management over the past two decades by forcing companies to hold larger inventories.
+Given the dependence of the United States and the global economy on a highly efficient maritime transportation system, many experts acknowledge that slowing the flow of trade to inspect all inbound containers, or at least a statistically significant random selection would be "economically intolerable."
+Supply chain analysts are concerned that increased security-related delay at seaports could threaten the efficiency gains achieved in inventory management over the past two decades by forcing companies to hold larger inventories.

 Enhanced security has benefits as well as costs.
 Many experts see economic benefits to tighter control over maritime commerce.
 Resources put towards seaport security can also reduce cargo theft, narcotic and migrant smuggling, trade law violations, the accidental introduction of invasive species, and the cost of cargo insurance.
 Improved planning for responding to a terrorist attack at a seaport could also improve responses to other emergencies, such as natural disasters or transportation accidents.
 New technologies intended to convert the sea container into a "smart box," such as electronic seals, sensors, or tracking devices, could also improve shipment integrity, help carriers improve their equipment utilization, and help cargo owners track their shipments.
 In response to the terrorist threat, the CBP has accelerated development of its new information management system, the Automated Commercial Environment (ACE).
-This system will assist CBP in evaluating cargo manifest information for high risk shipments but will also speed the customs filing process for U.S. importers.16
+This system will assist CBP in